Jonathan2251/lbd/source/globalvar.rst

 In the last three chapters, we only access the local variables.
 This chapter deals global variable access translation.

-The global variable DAG translation is very different from the previous DAG translations until now we have.
+The global variable DAG translation is different from the previous DAG translations until now we have.
 It creates IR DAG nodes at run time in backend C++ code according the ``llc -relocation-model`` option while the others of DAG just do IR DAG to